the emotional life

 Read More

-The other day I came across a very short poem by the 11th century Japanese woman poet Izumi Shikibu, and it struck a chord: Although the windblows terribly here,the moonlight also leaksbetween the roof planksof this ruined house.
-Although The Wind … the Israel-Hamas war I knew in my heart there was some meaning to…
+The other day I came across a very short poem by the 11th century Japanese woman poet Izumi Shikibu, and it struck a chord: Although the windblows terribly here,the moonlight also leaksbetween the roof planksof this ruined house. the Israel-Hamas war I knew in my heart there was some meaning to the poem’s effect on…

 Read More